London Drum

 Every time I sit here staring at Anne Boleyn’s headless resting place it literally gives me the goosebumps.
 Then the guide steps to the left and shows us the final resting place of Catherine Howard.
 Then he does the same for Lady Jane Grey.
 Three Queens of England bundled under a few slabs of stone.
 The first time I was told who was under there I thought it was a wind-up.
 The history seems so intimate that you can scarcely believe it to be true.

-Tower Green & Wakefield Tower
+Tower Green & Henry VI’s murder in the Wakefield Tower

 The tour ends when he turfs you out of the chapel and back onto Tower Green, so you’ll have to walk all the way back to the beginning and pick up an audio-guide.
 Now you need to go round the whole lot again by yourself, but actually going inside the buildings this time, starting with the medieval lodgings of Edward I. Then you enter the Wakefield Tower and see where Henry VI was murdered during the War of the Roses.
 You’ll get used to history like this as you walk around the Tower – every room seems to be the scene of an important historical event.